JLBT10/BookNotationPrediction-Scikit-Learn/README.md

 With method 2 you have access to the container and the docker is mapped to the books_project directory on your local pc.<br>
 **You can then easily check the results of training by opening the runs directory on your pc**.

+# NB
+The data analysis notebook if found in the project_report folder